Stories of Belarusian army (non)evaders

 Stories of Belarusians who legally avoided the army / @rubanau_collage

 In Belarus, the autumn conscription begins.
-Those who don't really want to join the army have almost no choice: if there are no other reasons for deferment, the only option is to become unfit.
-The guys who could have told us how to do it.
+Those who don't want to join the army have almost no choice: if there are no other reasons for deferment, the only option is to become unfit—the guys who could have told us how to do it.
 And yes, it's legal.

 Euroradio tells the stories of two young men who can inspire others to take a close look at their health and confidently stand up for themselves so they don't lose a year or a year and a half of their lives.

 "I started preparing for the possibility of being drafted about six months before the draft board.
-I came to the realization that "shit, I'm going to be in the Army soon," and I didn't want to serve.
-I started studying all kinds of disease lists on the Internet, reading about other people's experiences on forums.
+I realized that "shit, I'm going to be in the Army soon," and I didn't want to serve.
+I started studying various disease lists on the Internet and reading about other people's experiences on forums.

-At first I thought about trying to avoid the draft because of my eyesight - I have bad eyesight, of course, but not bad enough to avoid the Army.
-I also have flat feet, but I don't think that's an option either.
+At first, I thought about avoiding the draft because of my eyesight.
+Of course, I have bad eyesight, but it was not bad enough to avoid the Army.
+I also have flat feet, but that's not an option either.

 But it was a little scary to go to the recruiting office and say: "Hi, I'm gay."
 So I decided that would be Plan B, and Plan A would be to sleepwalk out of it.